Inedo/inedo-docs/Content/proget/api/security/groups/list.md

 order: 3
 ---

-*List Groups* is available as both a `pgutil` command and an HTTP Request, and will return an array of [SecurityGroup](/docs/proget/api/security#securitygroup-object) objects listing the groups in ProGet and number of members in each.
+*List Groups* is available as both a `pgutil` command and an HTTP Request, and will return an array of [SecurityGroup](/docs/proget/api/security#securitygroup-object) objects listing the Groups in ProGet and number of group members in each.

-:::(Info) (🚀 Quick Example: Listing groups with pgutil) This example lists all existing groups:
+:::(Info) (🚀 Quick Example: Listing Groups with pgutil) This example lists all existing Groups:

 ```bash
 pgutil security groups list